-Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Expand our existing partnerships, building on learning and partnership working throughout the COVID-19 pandemic, playing a key role in establishing any ICP or ICS partnerships, ensuring robust MD Our Strategy FPBD The Trust has several highly successful partnerships in place with a range of clinical networks, and with local Trusts, including wit LUHFT & LHCH for CDC, Alder Hey for the Liverpool Neonatal Partnership, and Mersey Carfor the provision of specific services and future development of estate.
-The Trust is also workin closely with Place and the ICB regarding it's long term strategy.
-Progress in developing partnerships and associated governance is now reported on quarterly basis to the FPBD and Qualit Committees, and an Executive Lead has bee identified.
-The Trust's approach to partnership working needs to remain dynamic at present, the enable a flexible response to a changing environment.
-The LNP went through a quality assurance process whereby the Partnership self-assesses.

-the Well Led CQC domain.
+To participate in high To participate in high quality research in order to deliver the most Effective outcomes Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Expand our existing partnerships, building on learning and partnership working throughout the COVID-19 pandemic, playing a key role in establishing any ICP or ICS partnerships, ensuring robust governance structures are in place MD Our Strategy FPBD The Trust has several highly successful partnerships in place with a range of clinical networks, and with local Trusts, including with LUHFT & LHCH for CDC, Alder Hey for the Liverpool Neonatal Partnership, and Mersey Care for the provision of specific services and future development of estate.
+The Trust is also working closely with Place and the ICB regarding it's long- term strategy.
+Progress in developing partnerships and associated governance is now reported on a quarterly basis to the FPBD and Quality Committees, and an Executive Lead has been identified.
+The Trust's approach to partnership working needs to remain dynamic at present, to enable a flexible response to a changing environment.
+The LNP went through a quality assurance process whereby the Partnership self-assessed itself against a predefined set of criteria based on the Well Led CQC domain.
 This was then presented to NEDs from both Boards Support the developing ICS for C&M and working with the system to improve outcomes for Women's Health including Maternal and Neonatal care.
 CEO Our Strategy FPBD Executives from LWH have engaged with the new Executive team of the ICB and at Place regarding the Case for Change for the Future Generations strategy.
 This case for change has been discussed at ICB Board meetings COO and MD chair a C&M Gold Command for maternity services on a weekly basis Through the LMS LWH has two clinical leads embedded within leadership structure for maternity and gynaecology Executives have engaged with their respective forums hosted via the ICB ie C&M MDs meeting and other execs have theirs as well CMAST programmes of work are also supported by Executives where appropriate including developmental days e.g CEO chairing (SRO) the workforce group Progress our research strategy and foster innovation within the Trust Provide clear evidence of senior nursing & midwifery research leadership, as per the Trust R&D strategy by March 2023 MD Research & Innovation Strategy QC Good progress has been made towards delivery of this objective, with good support and engagement seen across the Trust.
-Specific examples include: -Three professors of midwifery attend the RD&I Committee (for UCLAN, Liverpool John Moors,
+Specific examples include: -Three professors of midwifery attend the RD&I -Three professors of midwifery attend the RD& Committee (for UCLAN, Liverpool John Moors